-While a relative of the tomato, the tomatillo is notably different with its tight fitting, purple-veined and light-brown or green papery husk.
+While a relative of the tomato, the tomatillo has a tight fitting, purple-veined and light-brown or green papery husk.
 The purple or green fruit is firm, covered in a tacky residue, and roughly 1 to 2 inches in diameter, or about the size and shape of a large walnut.

 Types & Varieties